 A rectangular strip of hallway stretches forward to starboard and, here, a staircase with a brushed stainless steel balustrade and curved handrail of khaya wood seamlessly connects the upper and lower decks.
 Tucked in the corner is a day head with a beautiful countertop and sole of galaxy black granite, setting a precedent for the other bathrooms on board.

-Glossy woodwork and an expanse of windows heighten the sense of spaciousness while maintaining KATYA’s timeless styling
+Glossy woodwork and an expanse of windows heighten the sense of spaciousness while maintaining AVALON’s timeless styling

 Spread across the forward section of the main deck is an expansive, full-beam master suite defined by handsome glossy woodwork and an expanse of windows, both of which serve to heighten the sense of spaciousness while maintaining AVALON’s timeless styling.

 A large bed with crisp white linen sits on the centreline facing aft towards a widescreen television.
 The principal charterer can catch up on business at a port-side desk or take some time out on a sumptuous settee to starboard.
 There is also ample storage, including two large closets.